markummitchell/engauge-digitizer/README.md

 Status
 ------
-This project aims to replace the 10 year old Engauge Digitizer software project that lives on sourceforge.net, with a newer version.
+On October 23, 2015, version 6.0 of Engauge 6 was released.
+This is a major rewrite of the 10 year old Engauge Digitizer software project that lives on sourceforge.net.
 The replacement is required since the Qt3 toolkit that Engauge relies on is disappearing.
-Engauge6 uses the new Qt5 library which should be available for many years.
+Engauge6 uses the new Qt5 library which should be available for many years, and also offers many new features.

-As of September 2015, Engauge6 has:

-* Over 25,000 lines of Engauge6 C++ code in github
-* Beta functionality - so user testing is welcome
-* Issue tracking in the github issue tracker
-* GitHub wiki for informal communication, and GitHub issue tracker for requirements, bugs, etc.

 Developers and users are encouraged to offer their suggestions and comments!

 Features
 --------
-Ideas for new features in Engauge6:

-1. Call OpenCV (or ?) to automatically recognize axes and axis coordinates

-New features already added to Engauge6:
+New features in Engauge6:

 1. Undo/redo of all operations means recovering from mistakes and experimenting with options is painless
 2. Wizard provides an interactive tutorial to explain the basic steps